Page Last Updated: 23 January 2024

-A Single Registration Number (SRN) is a unique number assigned to your organization by a European Competent Authority.
-SRNs are only issued to companies (‘Economic Operators’) that require registration in EUDAMED, which is the European Database on Medical Devices.
-The SRN is then made available on EUDAMED’s public website.
+A Single Registration Number (SRN) is a unique number assigned to your company by a European Competent Authority.
+SRNs are only issued to companies (‘Economic Operators’) that require registration in EUDAMED (the European Database on Medical Devices).
+The SRN is then published on EUDAMED’s public website.

 If your organization is not an Economic Operator that must register in EUDAMED, then you do not need, and cannot get, an SRN.
-For example, distributors are Economic Operators according to the MDR/IVDR.
+For example, EU Distributors are also Economic Operators according to the MDR/IVDR.
 However, distributors are not required to register in EUDAMED, and therefore do not receive SRNs.

-Note that Economic Operators are referred to as ‘Actors’ in EUDAMED, which is why the SRN registration section of EUDAMED is called the Actor Registration module.
+Note that Economic Operators are referred to as ‘Actors’ in EUDAMED.
+This is why the SRN registration section of EUDAMED is called the Actors registration module.

 Without going into all the nuances: Manufacturer = Economic Operator = EUDAMED Actor.

 Even if your organization is associated only with MDD/AIMDD/IVDD ‘legacy’ devices, and not with any MDR/IVDR CE marked devices, you are still required to register in EUDAMED.